 How Splice syncs your work:

-There are two options for how the app syncs your work, which you can change in the app’s preferences page:
+You can set Splice to sync in two ways, which you can change in the app’s preferences page:

-- * Sync projects anywhere: If you save a project anywhere on your computer or external drive, Splice will ask if you want to keep it synced with the cloud.
-You can change the sync setting for a project in the app preferences screen.
+2. Sync projects anywhere: If you save a project anywhere on your computer or external drive, Splice will ask if you want to keep it synced with the cloud.

-Once a project is synced with Splice, then all of your saves be backed up to the project’s timeline on splice.com, which is private to you.
+Once a project is synced with Splice, all of your saves will automatically back up to the project’s timeline on splice.com, which is only viewable by you.

 Some DAW-specific things to know:

-- Ableton Live - every project folder will be considered a new project in Splice.
-So, if you have one project folder with 10 .als files, saving any of those .als’s will update the same project.
+- Ableton Live - Every project folder will be considered a new project in Splice.
+So, if you have one project folder with 10 .als files, saving any of those .als files will update the same project.
 Save-as into a new folder to create a new project.